Crypto420/morpheus-plarform-admin-console/README.md

 We decided to do a heavy lifting to the existing Alpha Version adding User Interface (UI) and core technology enhancements based on feedback from usage of Version Alpha

 ## Functional Principles
-Managing platform upgrades and notifications about upgrades to the platform users Provide access integration to :
+Managing platform upgrades and notifications about upgrades to the platform users Provide access integration to:

   - The monitoring capabilities to the underlying IaaS service components
   - The capacity and resource management capabilities for the   infrastructure services